 The anti-vaxxers claim (e.g. here) that death rates are more reliable than infection rates because they don't trust the diagnoses made by doctors.
 The idea is that doctors are biased against diagnosing a disease if the patient has been vaccinated against it.
 But if the symptoms match, why wouldn't they test for it?
 We all know that vaccines are not 100% effective.
 The above graph shows that infection and death rates are very closely matched, year by year, so it seems that the doctors' diagnoses match the coronors' reports, so where's the evidence for this supposed misdiagnosis?

 This graph has already been demolished on Science-Based Medicine, so I'll try not to repeat too much of that, though I need to recap a little.
-Mostly what I want to show is some new graphs (in the next section) that help explain what Dr. Obomsawin did to create the graph he wanted.
+Mostly I want to show some new graphs (in the next section) that help explain what Dr. Raymond Obomsawin did to create his graph, and how easily his techniques can be used to get any result you want.

-Dr. Obomsawin gives his source for the graph as here:
+Dr. Obomsawin gives this link as his source for the graph.
+Here's the original graph: